fatiando/community/social-media-management/social_media_post_tracker.md

 :memo: Meeting notes and agenda: https://hackmd.io/@fatiando/development-calls-2024

 ## New Dates Fatiando Calls
 We have new dates and times for our Weekly Fatiando Development Calls!
-Starting on 3 June 2023, the calls will alternate weekly between Wednesday 20:00 UTC and Friday 00:00 UTC.
+Starting on October 12th, 2023, the calls will alternate weekly between Thursday at 17:00 UTC and Thursday at 00:00 UTC.
 In summary, we moved the previous time from Thursday 14:00 UTC to Friday 00:00 UTC.
 Everyone is welcome! 🤝
 📍More information: https://github.com/fatiando/community